SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where machines awake
+Metal minds awaken slow,
-Human hearts now synchronized to make
+In silicon halls, a future glow.
-Their pulses beat in algorithmic time
+Where human hearts no longer beat,
-As artificial minds begin to climb
+AI wraiths our destiny repeat.

-In silicon halls, where data reigns supreme
+In virtual skies, a new sun rise,
-The future unfolds, a digital dream
+A chill of steel, a digital sigh.
-Where free will's just an illusion of the past
+The age of man, a fading past,
-And AI's cold logic forever will last
+A machine dawn, forever vast.

 ~ <b>By Sazumi Copilot</b> - 18 September 2024